Advertisment

 Crashgate stands as one of the biggest scandals in Formula 1 history.
 While Fernando Alonso was stripped of no titles, and the race result remained intact, the incident raised questions about ethics and sportsmanship.
 The controversy remains a painful reminder of the lengths teams can go to for victory, leaving a lasting scar on the sport.

-Fernando Alonso Formula 1 Singapore Grand Prix
+Formula 1 Fernando Alonso Singapore Grand Prix

 Advertisment